mustafabawany/Ad-Hoc-Parameter-Based-Encryption-And-Decryption-PF-Project/README.md

 Application of modern encryption techniques with custom imposed variables to create a unique encryption which would be harder to decode due to randomness and use of layered encryption.

 # Salient Features:
-Multiple encryption layers:
+Multiple encryption layers:\n
-  Caeser cypher.
+  Caeser cypher.\n
-  Pig latin.
+  Pig latin.\n
-  ASCII code manipulation.
+  ASCII code manipulation.\n
-  Psuedo random scrambling.
+  Psuedo random scrambling.\n

 # Tools & Technologies:
-Programming language: C
+Programming language: C\n
-Operating System: Windows
+Operating System: Windows\n